OctopusDeploy/blog/blog/2021-08/safe-schema-updates-5-loose-coupling-mitigates-human-problems/index.md

 It’s clear that senior managers should not be reviewing deployments.
 They probably will not be able to drop whatever they are working on whenever someone submits a new pull request.
 Their role is to support healthy review practices, not to personally conduct the reviews.

 Fortunately, by decoupling our systems, the number of stakeholders for any specific system should be significantly reduced.
 Why should an engineer from the sales system care about a release to the support system (and vice versa)?
+That's just going to ruin their focus and distract them from the work they are responsible for with their own tightly scoped subsystem(s).
 API dependencies should be codified in the test framework.
-If a dependency has been broken, that should be flagged automatically, and if a test is missing, that’s the responsibility of the team who are dependent on it.
+If a dependency has been broken, that should be flagged automatically, and if a test is missing, it’s the responsibility of the team who are dependent upon it.

 The people who own the speed and stability objectives for any given service should live within the team itself.
 They should not need a CAB, or any other external approvers.
+They are the most effective people to deliver on their goals.

 By bringing the reviews into the cross-functional team for a given service, we enable reviews to happen on a radically timelier basis.
 This does not necessarily mean they are being completed by the developer themselves, or even someone with the same role.
 The team is cross-functional, after all.
 Perhaps a senior developer or an infrastructure engineer conducts the review?
 Maybe for a database change it’s a database specialist or even a DBA?